allanderek/allanderek.github.io/posts/flask-+-coverage-analysis.md

         database.drop_all()

 This code mostly speaks for itself.
-The `shutdown` method is obviously the one we wish to, where we add it to the application route handler is the call to `application.add_url_rule`.
+The `shutdown` method is obviously the one we wish to call when the tests are done.
+We add it to the application route handler via the call to `application.add_url_rule`.
 An alternative is to use a decorator to mark routes as 'test-only'.
-I quite like this method since it means the routes are only ever added at all when we start the test server.
+I quite like the method used here since it means the routes are only ever added at all when we start the test server.

 ### Startup and Shutdown